Mystics & Minds is a reflective blog rooted in the heart of The Wizard Nexus LLC.

 From Independence to Interdependence: How Pop Culture Prepared Us for Disclosure

-From the President’s rallying cry to the quiet genius of a Coke can demonstration, Independence Day taught us that cleverness and unity can overcome the unknown.
+From the quiet genius of a Coke can demonstration to the President’s rallying cry, Independence Day taught us that cleverness and unity can overcome the unknown.
 Decades of pop culture prepared us for disclosure—and maybe, for a broader understanding of who we are.

 The Cost of Clarity: PTSD as Initiation, Not Disorder